joseotaviorf/oh-my-pi/README.md

 #### 2. Change variables value

-In files local_connection.json, airflow-py3.Dockerfile and docker-compose.py3.yml, you need to replace the following three placeholder by each correspond value:
+In files local_connection.json, airflow-py3.Dockerfile and docker-compose.py3.yml, you need to replace each of the following three placeholders by their corresponding values:

     - <USER>
     - <GITHUB_TOKEN>